HomeLatest NewsOpinionCybersecurity in times of Covid-19 pandemic: 4 effective ways to create a powerful password

 Customize your passwords

-Passwords must be customized to specific websites registered on – with unique alphabet combinations, numeric and symbols found on the keyboard.
+Passwords must be customized to specific websites registered on – with unique combinations, numeric and symbols found on the keyboard.
 We should devise unique password combinations for each website to ensure that they are difficult to crack, even by password generators.
 This also prevents all accounts from getting compromised if one site is cracked by hackers.

 Make use of phrases